slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Naval Ravikant [1974]*

 > *"You must love in such a way that the person you love feels free."
--- Thich Nhat Hanh*
+-- Thich Nhat Hanh *

-> *"People change and forget to tell each other."
--- Lillian Hellman*

 ### What women value in men